gwen001/dnspy/README.md

 resolution response: most of the time CNAME but sometimes NXDOMAIN
 ex: xxxxxx.azurewebsites.com, xxxx.s3.amazonaws.com, xxxx.herokuapp.com...

-2.1/ subdomain uses 3rd party service/DNS but the domain isn't claimed on the service
+2.1/ subdomain uses 3rd party service but the domain isn't claimed on the service
 resolution response: ?
 ex: cloudfront...

-2.2/ subdomain uses 3rd party DNS but the domain isn't claimed on the service resolution response: ?
+2.2/ subdomain uses 3rd party DNS but the domain isn't claimed on the service
+resolution response: ?
 ex: fastly...